OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 Aarhus

-Aarhus is a city of growth with a population of more than 300,000, Aarhus is Denmark’s second largest city.
-It is at heart, however, also Denmark’s youngest city when you consider the average age of its habitants which is far lower than anywhere else in the country.
-At the University of Aarhus alone there are nearly 35,000 students, and there is a total of 25 educational and research institutions in the city, which has also have created a fantastic environment for many entrepreneurial and innovative companies within research and development, graphic design, architecture, engineering, computer science, software design etc.
+Aarhus is a city of growth.
+With a population of more than 300,000, Aarhus is Denmark’s second largest.
+It is also Denmark’s youngest city at heart, considering the average age of its residents, which is far lower than anywhere else in the country.
+At the University of Aarhus alone, nearly 35,000 students and 25 educational and research institutions create a wonderful environment for many entrepreneurial and innovative companies within research and development, graphic design, architecture, engineering, computer science, software design, etc.

-Aarhus could well be Denmark’s oldest city; evidence has been found which shows that there was a Viking settlement here as early as the 8th century.
-The Vikings settled by the mouth of the river close to the Cathedral and next to our preferred accommodation Hotel Royal near the “Bispetorv” square which was also the centre of the town 1250 years ago, and in The Viking Museum in the basement of the Nordea Bank you are standing right next to the rampart which the Vikings built around Aarhus in the 10th century.
+However, Aarhus could well be Denmark’s oldest city in practice.
+Evidence has been found showing a Viking settlement here as early as the 8th century.
+The Vikings settled by the mouth of the river close to the Cathedral and next to our preferred accommodation, Hotel Royal, near Bispetorv Square.
+Bispetorv was also the center of the town 1,250 years ago, and in The Viking Museum in the basement of the Nordea Bank, you stand next to the rampart, which the Vikings built around Aarhus in the 10th century.

-Aarhus is often called the smallest big city in the world as we have all the facilities as any big city but still have a cozy milieu as a small village.
-You will find a lot of shops, cozy restaurants and cafés, museums, art galleries etc.
+Aarhus is often called the smallest big city in the world as we have all the same facilities as any big city while sustaining a cozy milieu like a small village, which is why many publishers have been writing about Aarhus in recent years.
+You find lots of shops, cozy restaurants and cafés, museums, art galleries, etc. We have linked the different articles below if this is of interest to you.

-Danish visa & immigration rules for pax & crew
+Danish visa and immigration rules for pax and crew

-Please be sure that all crew and passengers meet the Danish/EU visa and immigration rules.
+Please ensure all crew and passengers meet the Danish and EU visa and immigration rules.
 A Danish visa cannot be obtained upon arrival but must be obtained in advance through a Danish embassy.
-A valid Schengen visa does also grant access to Denmark.
-Crew members (e.g. pilot, FA, or technician) with a valid crew member license/certificate will not need a visa, if the crew member is a part of the crew flying the aircraft both in and out of Denmark/EU.
-A company issued crew card will not work as documentation.
+A valid Schengen visa also grants access.
+Crew members (e.g., pilot, FA, or technician) with a valid crew member license or certificate will not need a visa if they are a part of the crew flying the aircraft both in and out of Denmark/EU.
+A company-issued crew card will not work as documentation.

 SOURCE 1: The Danish Immigration Service